 Problem Statement and Objectives

 Service Oriented Architecture (SOA) is an architectural approach to designing applications and business processes by consuming business logic from reusable software components exposed as network accessible services.
 In today’s environment, vendors offer tools to facilitate various activities across the life cycle of a SOA artifact, such as design, assembly, quality assurance, deployment and runtime operation of SOA based applications and business processes.
 The SOA repository provides the foundation for all these activities.
-This specification codifies how SOA information models are represented by artifacts (including their associated metadata) in a SOA repository.
-This specification also defines bindings to support interaction with the SOA repository, including create, read, update, delete, query, and subscription for notifications.
-It defines the Artifact Type Model and provides various bindings that define the syntax needed to support interaction with a SOA repository.
+This specification describes how to represent SOA information models using artifacts and associated metadata, the Artifact Type Model that defines the artifacts, and the bindings to interact with the SOA repository, including create, read, update, delete, query, and subscription for notifications.
 This approach to providing flexible access to SOA artifacts will facilitate interoperability and provide customers with more choices of tools that can be used to interoperate with any S-RAMP compliant SOA repository implementation.

 Use Case Scenarios